bitovi/academy/src/angular/3-creating-components/creating-components.md

 - Use interpolation binding in our home component view
 - Learn about directives
 - Create a restaurant component that shows a list of restaurants
-- Learn about pipes
-- Create a pipe to create an image path

 ## Problem 1: Creating a Home Component With a Dynamic Title Member